bodowinter/rapid_prosody_transcription_analysis/README.md

 ## Libraries required for this analysis:

 -	lme4
+-	party
+-	DMwR
 -	dplyr
--	DMwR
 -	reshape2
--	party
--	ggplot2
+-	xlsx

 ## Script files contained in this analysis: